Chocolate Cherry Almond-Flour Angel Food Cake Recipe

 - In a large bowl, beat the egg whites with the salt until they begin to form soft peaks, then gradually add in 3/4 cups of granulated sugar, beating constantly until stiff peaks are formed.
 Then proceed to add in the almond extract and the 1 teaspoon cream of tartar, either folding or beating it in.

 - Sift together 1/2 cup of sugar, the cocoa powder, and the almond flour.
 Proceed to fold this into the meringue.
 Add in 1/3 cup of the cherry filling: more can be added in, but this might risk sabotaging the integrity of the cake.
 Fold this and the 1/3 cup of chocolate chips together into the batter.

 - Pour the batter into a greased or non-stick spray-applied soufflé dish or bundt pan.
-Then place into a 350° F oven for 50 minutes.
+Then place it into a 350° F oven for 50 minutes.
 Place aluminum foil over it to prevent burning during this period.

 - After the cake is cooked, do not open the oven and allow it to remain in the oven.
 This is to prevent it from collapsing.
-After 10-15 minutes remove it from the oven, and cool it on a rack until it is capable of being handled, then extract it from the soufflé dish or bundt pan onto a desert platter.
-Refrigerate until cool, unless if you are willing to take the sloughing of the whipped cream in exchange for eating it warm (not a bad trade in my opinion, and one which I took myself)
+After 10–15 minutes remove it from the oven, and cool it on a rack until it is capable of being handled, then extract it from the soufflé dish or bundt pan onto a dessert platter.
+Refrigerate until cool, unless if you are willing to take the sloughing of the whipped cream in exchange for eating it warm (not a bad trade in my opinion, and one which I took myself).